Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="EnsureVisibleVerticalAlignment"></a>
 #### EnsureVisibleVerticalAlignment

 One of "start", "center", "end", or "nearest".
-Defaults to "start".
+Defaults to "center".